Jordan Lloyd: Season 13

 Despite the votes being locked to evict Daniele, Shelly began to have doubts about her alliance with Jeff and Jordan, and actively began campaigning to save Daniele, upsetting Jeff who engaged in an argument with Shelly shortly before the live show.
 The houseguest's learned it was Fast-Forward eviction night, and after Daniele was evicted, Kalia became the new Head of Household and nominated Jeff and Rachel for eviction.
 Jeff was unable to win the veto, and Shelly voted to evict Jeff, forcing a tie, which Kalia broke in Rachel's favor, resulting in Jeff's eviction.
 Jordan furiously declared the end of her friendship with Shelly, losing her temper in a rare moment of anger.
 With Porsche now in power, Rachel and Jordan felt doomed, but were given a chance of reprieve when Porsche opened Pandora's Box, re-activating the Duos twist for one week.
 Jordan paired up with Rachel, and despite initially being nominated as a pair, Rachel won the Veto, and used it on herself and Jordan, essentially giving them the choice of whom to evict from the two replacement nominees – Adam and Shelly.
 One week after Jeff's eviction, Jordan and Rachel chose to take revenge on Shelly, evicting her in a 2–1 vote.
 Rachel then proceeded to win the next Head of Household competition, and despite Adam having the ability to use his Veto to put Jordan in a position of certain eviction, he chose to maintain his long-standing alliance with Jordan, pushing her into the final four.
 Wanting to keep her early deal with nominated houseguest Kalia, Jordan voted to evict Porsche on eviction night, aware that Rachel would break the resultant tie and evict Kalia anyway.
 The following week, Jordan narrowly lost the power position to Adam by a single point, and lost the Veto to Porsche, who also gained the sole power to choose who to evict of Jordan and Rachel.
 Jordan's choice to vote to evict Porsche two days previously came back to haunt her, and she was evicted from the game for the first time, after 69 days in the house.
 Jordan voted for Rachel to win Big Brother 13.

+Reindeer Games

+During the finale of Big Brother 25, a new competition event series entitled Big Brother Reindeer Games was announced to be taking place over six episodes in December 2023.
+Lloyd was announced as one of the three co-hosts, sharing duties with former Big Brother 23 contestants Derek Xiao and Tiffany Mitchell.
+The three were referred to as "Santa's Elves".